beauhaus/beau-haus/README.md

 ### Landing Page Draft II with white-caps. (decided to nix the dark waves & kept the white-caps in the distance)

 ![waves DraftII](./readmeImg/draft2.jpg "Waves II draft")
-- timing is now random (-ish);
+- timing is now random for whitecaps.
 - slight y-axis displacement to simulate incoming surf.
-- BONUS: proper use of refs with GSAP!   --Finally! --it was a huge pain point.
-I get it now.🎉 -woohoo!
+- BONUS: proper use of refs with GSAP!🎉 -woohoo!